 For human survival the equation must be always above zero:

-U(human preservation)  0 for any t.
+U(human preservation) above 0 for any t.

 We should show that this equation is above zero at any time t of the AI existence, in the following form:

 The diminishing positive utility of the human existence will be always higher than the diminishing utility of their atoms, thus any AI will be interested in keeping some humans alive.